Suzanna-Linn/slua/docs/beta.md

 - *eventsTable* = **llevents.eventNames**() : returns which events are active.
   - returns a table with all the event names that currently have functions handling them.
     - It's useful for debugging and to remove all the events used with llevents.listeners().

 - *handlersTable* = **llevents.listeners**(*name*) : returns which handlers are attached to an event.
   - name : the name of the event.
   - returns a table with the functions currenty handling the event.
     -  It's useful for debugging and to remove all the functions handling an event.

+When an event becomes inactive (after removing all the functions handling it) the pending events are removed from the event queue.
+To change an event handler:
+- Add the new one and remove the current one to preserve the pending events in the queue and handle them with the newly added function.
+- Remove the current one and add the new one to discard the pending events in the queue.

 We have an alternative syntax (called convenient assignment syntax) to make the change easier:
 <table><tr><td>